hyperandroid/Automata/readme.md

 StateA.onExit() -> Transition.onTransition() -> StateB.onEnter()
 ```

-Those hooks are defined in the **FSM JSON** definition as in the example:
+Those hooks are defined in the **FDA JSON** definition as in the example:

 For example: